California City to Decide Whether Noncitizens Can Vote in Municipal Elections

 Santa Ana in Orange County could soon be the first California city to permit noncitizens to vote in all municipal elections.

-If passed, the measure would allow both legal and illegal immigrants to vote in all local elections, including the mayoral and city council races, as well as proposed sales tax increases and municipal bond measures.
+If passed, the measure would allow both legal and illegal immigrants to vote in all local elections, including the mayoral and city council races, as well as on proposed sales tax increases and municipal bond measures.

-“We support our immigrant residents and Santa Ana is a vibrant city rich in the traditions of immigrant communities, families, and businesses,” she writes.
+“We support our immigrant residents and Santa Ana is a vibrant city rich in the traditions of immigrant communities, families, and businesses,” she wrote.
 “But we must assess the importance of protecting neighborhoods, cleaning and fixing our streets, and picking up trash.”

-The ballot measure gained the support of councilmembers Johnathan Hernandez, Benjamin Vazquez, and Jessie Lopez, and the mayor pro tem, Thai Viet Phan.
+The ballot measure gained the support of councilmembers Johnathan Hernandez, Benjamin Vazquez, and Jessie Lopez and the mayor pro tem, Thai Viet Phan.

-In a letter of support for Measure DD, councilmembers argue that, over the first 150 years of U.S. history, 40 states and territories allowed noncitizen voting at various times.
+In a letter of support for Measure DD, council members argue that, over the first 150 years of U.S. history, 40 states and territories allowed noncitizen voting at various times.

 “Federal law is clear that noncitizens can vote in local elections if state and local law allows it,” they wrote in favor of the measure.

 The Republican Party has made Voter ID part of its 2024 agenda, and House Republicans held a hearing in May on how to prevent noncitizens from voting.
-Republicans have also supported the Safeguard American Voter Eligibility Act, which would require proof of citizenship to register to vote in federal elections, where it’s illegal for noncitizens to vote.
+Republicans have also supported the Safeguard American Voter Eligibility Act, which would require proof of citizenship to register to vote in federal elections, in which it’s illegal for noncitizens to vote.